Using the power of habits to improve fussy eating

 With food it works in exactly the same way.

 Unfortunately, you can see immediately how this creates problems.
-It’s lovely that breakfast is toast, lunch a sandwich and dinner plain pasta, but then introducing something new creates issues on many levels:
+It’s lovely that breakfast is toast, lunch a sandwich and dinner plain pasta, but then introducing something new, creates issues on many levels:

 – The safety part of the brain is on high alert as change could be bad, so the system is sent into protection mode.
 This is why often you get a forceful “NO” to new foods.

-– Habits are easy to sit in, and very hard to break, so the more we do the same thing over and over, the more that becomes just the ‘right way’ to do things.
+– Habits are easy to sit in, and very hard to break, so the more you do the same thing over and over, the more that becomes just the ‘right way’ to do things.

-How to leverage habits to help
+How to leverage habits to improve things

 Habits can be great.
-For example, exercise has been part of my daily routine for so long, I just do it no matter what without really thinking.
+For example, exercise has been part of my daily routine for so long, I just do it no matter what, without really thinking.

 So, what can you do in the food sphere to support your child?:

-2. Build positive associations – We all have foods that evoke positive memories or make us feel warm and fuzzy.
+2. Build positive associations – We all have foods that evoke positive memories or make you feel warm and fuzzy.
 For example, you may always have a box of popcorn or a choc top at the cinema as it’s part of the ritual of going to watch a movie.

 Perhaps it’s Grandad’s porridge as the connection with him allowed the first try of his breakfast.
 Maybe it’s a curry as it was braved one evening when out with friends at the beach after a long day and it was what everyone else ate (this happened with an 8 year old boy who had a diet of 6 foods).

-We can support this at home by making mealtimes events that children look forward to and that do give them the warm fuzzies, even if to begin with it’s not in the eating department.
+You can support this at home by making mealtimes events that children look forward to and that do give them the warm fuzzies, even if to begin with it’s not in the eating department.

 3. Rinse repeat – The psych also tells us that things we don’t necessarily enjoy become things we do enjoy over time.